ha5dzs/nyuad-aprs-server/README.md

 ### Map tile API key

 For low-volume applications, OpenStreetMap's tile servers MAY be OK, but you should get alternative solutions.
 You may want to run your own tile server, or get an API key from a different service.
-If you make any changes to this, then
+If you make any changes to the map tile configuration, then:

 ```shell
 sudo /opt/trackdirect/jslib/build.sh